smhillin/kafka_essentials/console_producer_consumer.md

 Now publish to both producers.

-Check your new consumer to see what happens
+Check your new consumer to see the behavior of both topics.

+# THE END

 # Trouble Shooting